DeFaDeDe/CTF/HTB/Nibbles/Nibbles.md

 ```

-If we try to search for exploits, we can find that there is only a file upload exploit, but we want to find the SSH credentials, which does not help much
+If we try to search for exploits, we can find that there is only a file upload exploit, which we do not know how it can help us at this point

 ```bash
 └─$ searchsploit Nibbleblog